json-everything/json-everything/json-everything.net/wwwroot/md/json-pointer.md

+***NOTE** This documentation is based on the the latest non-beta version.
+Updated documentation is in progress and will be available soon.*

 [JSON Pointer](https://tools.ietf.org/html/rfc6901) is a syntax that allows you to isolate a single element within a JSON document by navigating down a series of object properties and array indices.

 ## The syntax